Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Experiments

 \subsection{Comparison with the State-of-the-Art Methods}

-Table~\ref{table:gtav} and Table~\ref{table:synthia} present the comparison results with the state-of-the-arts on two challenging tasks: ``GTAV $\rightarrow$ Cityscapes'' and ``SYNTHIA $\rightarrow$ Cityscapes''.
-Our proposed method significantly outperforms the state-of-the-art techniques by $5\% \sim 10\%$ on GTAV $\rightarrow$ Cityscapes and $6\% \sim 12\%$ on SYNTHIA $\rightarrow$ Cityscapes.
-Also, it is superior to the non-adaptive baselines by around $22\%$ and $30\%$ on two benchmarks, respectively.
+Table~\ref{table:gtav} and Table~\ref{table:synthia} present the comparison results with the state-of-the-art methods on two challenging UDA tasks: ``GTAV $\rightarrow$ Cityscapes'' and ``SYNTHIA $\rightarrow$ Cityscapes''.
+As we can see, our proposed method outperforms these competitors by a large margin with two different baselines methods, \emph{e.g.,} DACS~\cite{tranheden2020dacs} and DAFormer~\cite{hoyer2022daformer}.
+In particular, our method (w DACS~\cite{tranheden2020dacs}) is superior to the DACS~\cite{tranheden2020dacs} baseline by $3.1\%$ and $4.9\%$ of mIoU in these two benchmarks, and our method (w DAFormer~\cite{hoyer2022daformer}) achieves improvements of $1.7\%$ and $1.8\%$ of mIoU compared to DAFormer~\cite{hoyer2022daformer} in these two datasets.

-Most of the state-of-the-art approaches perform the adversarial learning, \emph{e.g.,} APODA~\cite{APODA}, IntraDA~\cite{IntraDA}, WLabel~\cite{WLabel}, MRNet~\cite{MRNet}, FADA~\cite{FADA} and DADA~\cite{DADA}, and they need to carefully tune the optimization procedure for min-max problems through a domain discriminator.
+Specifically, most recent UDA approaches perform adversarial learning, \emph{e.g.,} APODA~\cite{APODA}, IntraDA~\cite{IntraDA}, WLabel~\cite{WLabel}, FADA~\cite{FADA} and DADA~\cite{DADA}, and they need to carefully tune the optimization procedure for min-max problems through a domain discriminator.
 However, such domain discriminators tend to be unstable and inaccurate.
-Instead, our method does not require to maintain an extra discriminator during the domain adaptation process, and we outperform these approaches by $6\% \sim 10\%$ in mIoU.
+Instead, our method does not require maintaining an extra discriminator during the domain adaptation process, and we outperform these approaches by more than $6\%$ with DACS~\cite{tranheden2020dacs} and $20\%$ with DAFormer~\cite{hoyer2022daformer}.
+To alleviate the adversarial feature misalignment and stabilize the training of the discriminator during the adversarial adaptation, SIBAN~\cite{SIBAN} presents a significance-aware module to detect the channel-wise significance for each pixel-level feature, and for weighting the information bottleneck loss.
+In contrast, we do not rely on additional models, \emph{e.g.,} the significance-aware module in ~\cite{SIBAN}, for significance reweighting, and simply use Eq. \ref{eq:4} $\sim$ Eq. \ref{eq:7} to compute the significance mask.
+Besides, given the contextual mask $M$ as additional supervisory signals to promote the domain mixup, our SigMask is used to reweigh the consistency loss, which has different focus from~\cite{SIBAN}.
+Table~\ref{table:gtav} and Table~\ref{table:synthia} demonstrate that our method is superior to SIBAN~\cite{SIBAN} by a large margin.

-In contrast to the offline self-training methods that need to fine-tune the models in many rounds, \emph{e.g.,} CRST~\cite{CRST}, LSE~\cite{LSE}, CCM~\cite{CCM} and TPLD~\cite{TPLD}, our whole framework can be trained in a fully end-to-end manner.
-Benefiting from the online consistency regularization by our proposed components CMG and SRC, our approach significantly outperforms the self-training methods by around $5\% \sim 9\%$.
+In contrast to the offline self-training methods that need to fine-tune the models in many rounds, \emph{e.g.,} CRST~\cite{CRST}, LSE~\cite{LSE}, CCM~\cite{CCM}, our whole framework can be trained in a fully end-to-end manner.
+Benefiting from the online consistency regularization with our specially-designed components, our approach significantly outperforms them by at least $5\%$ with DACS~\cite{tranheden2020dacs} and $16\%$ with DAFormer~\cite{hoyer2022daformer}.